gridbugs/hackmd-posts/ocaml-lsp-learning.md

 Merlin's [website](https://ocaml.github.io/merlin/) links to [docs for manual configuration](https://github.com/ocaml/merlin/wiki/Project-configuration).
-It assumes your project builds with Dune by default but if you use a different build system  you can place a `.merlin` file at your project root with instructions on how to find code and libraries.
+It assumes your project builds with Dune by default but if you use a different build system you can manually configure Merlin by placing a `.merlin` file at your project root with instructions on how to find code and libraries.

 Its syntax looks like:
 ```